cloudmesh-book/book-latex-2018/linux.md

 | head -5 *a*     | Display first 5 lines of file *a* |
 | tail -5 *a*     | Display last 5 lines of file *a*  |

+##Command Pipes and Repeats

+command | less – Allows the scrolling of the bash command window using Shift + Up Arrow and Shift + Down Arrow !! – Repeats the last command command  !$ – Repeats the last argument of the previous command

 ## Search commands